alex-arknetworx/mgr/README.md

 startx to get into the your desktop window manager (you might need to create an .xinitrc in your $HOME with the line "exec twm") and then run /mgr/bin/./mgr from a terminal.

 MGR then runs in an X window.
+Press any key at the splash screen to go to the desktop.
+Click and hold for the menu, select 'new window' and then draw the size.
+Execute other binaries from the terminal, which take over the terminal.